nehaljwani/team.exiv2.org/book/IMaEA.md

 I think it's possible to measure roughness in past projects in addition to the historical performance.
 So, although we have never built HMS Queen Elizabeth, we could know from other Naval projects:

 1. How much paint/painter/per time unit (the only measure in Microsoft Project)
-2. The roughness of painting Navy Ships (projects hiding inside the project)
+2. The roughness of painting Naval Ships (projects hiding inside the project)

 Both are required to estimate the size of the task.
 PERT models assume a roughness of 1.0 and that is why they are bound to failure in large projects.
 No large project has a roughness of 1.0.

 #### So how can we use this?

 We need the following feature added to Microsoft Project:
-1. Add roughness to every item in the the project plan
+1. Add roughness to every item in the project plan
 2. Collect data to estimate roughness
 3. We need a pot of time and money, which I call "Contingencies"